reimagined/resolve/docs/authentication-and-authorization.md

 Every command and query handler accepts a JSON Web Token (JWT) obtained during the authentication process.
 This JWT contains an object that the authentication function has returned, or an empty object `{}` if the current user is not logged in.

 A JWT is signed with a secret to prevent forgery.
-The token can be decoded and verified using the same secret that was used for its creation:
+Use the same secret to decode and verify the token.

 ```js
 const { id: userId } = jwt.verify(jwtToken, jwtSecret)